GeminiSquishGames/libopenmpt-test-bed/README.md

-Tests and useage cases for libopenmpt addon for Godot by @DudeJoe870. https://github.com/Dudejoe870/godot-openmpt
+Tests and use cases for libopenmpt addon for Godot by @DudeJoe870. https://github.com/Dudejoe870/godot-openmpt